 Can You Refreeze Cooked Lobster Tails?

 If needed, you can safely refreeze the cooked lobster tails.
 However, the National Center for Home Food Preservation recommends refreezing uncooked lobster.
-You can refreeze cooked lobster by following the steps given below.

 - Let the cooked lobster tails cool down thoroughly.